seud0nym/tch-gui-unhide/utilities/README.md

 - Disable or enable DECT Emission Mode
 - Disable or enable UPnP
 - Disable or enable power saving
-- On the DJA0231, it can also disable or enable EasyMesh (multiap)
+- Disable or enable MultiAP (EasyMesh) if it is installed on the device
+- Configure the opkg package manager so that you can install additional packages on the device

-It does NOT remove the hidden BH-xxxxxx SSID from the DJA0231, as this is not related to Telstra AIR.
+It does NOT remove the hidden BH-xxxxxx SSID from the DJA0230 or DJA0231, as this is not related to Telstra AIR.
 It is the wireless backhaul for EasyMesh.

 This script accepts the following options:
 ```